rajjitlai/Virtual-Science-Lab/README.md

 - View all past conversations
 - Click any chat to see full details
 - Delete individual chats or clear all
+- Chat history is automatically stored in the cloud when Appwrite is configured, otherwise it's stored locally

 ### 6. Customize Settings